dkaszews/vim-twoslash-queries/README.md

 #### How can I quickly see query result that is off the screen?
 Ability to display query results in a separate buffer is on the roadmap.

-#### Do I need **YCM**, or can I use a different completer plugin?
-Configuration to allow other plugins and custom queries is on the roadmap.